Hendrix-CS/csci150/index.md

 	* **Complete** the final project and at least **Partially Complete** one of the first two projects.
   * At least **Partially Complete** a minimum of six homework assignments.
   * Up to two unexcused lab absences, **Complete** at least four of the lab assignments, and at least **Partially Complete** a minimum of six more.
-  * Schedule and attend at least one Office Hours meeting
+  * Schedule and attend at least one Office Hours meeting.
 * To earn a D in the course, a student will:
   * At least **Partially Complete** a minimum of two exams.
   * At least **Partially Complete** a minimum of two projects.